caltechlibrary/library-shell-curl-and-api/outline.md

             + find by type
             + find by name
             + find combined with grep to get files by extension
-        + applying loops to process parts or all of a file(s)
+        + Aggregate by applying loops, choices and pipelines
     + Approaches to cleaning
         + Tabulating results
-+ Where to go from here
         + Open Refine
++ Where to go from here (just brief mentions)
     + Create your own tools when the shell isn't enough
         + Python
         + R